JoaoAPS/NoiseList/README.md

 Each music in the list also holds information about its language, tags the user can create, and instruments in which you can play the music.

-## Live Demo

-A live version of this app is available on netlify: https://unruffled-stonebraker-d624fd.netlify.app

-The backend server is deployed on the free tier of Heroku, so it may take a few seconds to start up.
-If you open the app and it doesn't seem to work properly, try refreshing to see if the backend is up.

 ## Implementation

 The backend was built on Python, using Django and Django Rest Framework.